tejasprak/machine_learning/README.md

 ```

 ### Sources
 - Data included is from BBall-Ref.
-It IS outdated, so get your own from the site and update before running?
+It IS outdated, so get your own from the site and update before running!